Pro Protection 3.0 vs. Original Pro Protection

 A small disadvantage of the Pro Protection 3.0 is that unlike the ABS packs, the trigger is not interchangeable between shoulder straps.
 It is fixed on the left side, making it best for right-handed users.

 The Pro Protection 3.0 carried heavy loads on the up wonderfully.
-This pack feautes an aluminum frame that was one of the most robust frames of any model we tested and an thermoformed back panel that was among the most comfortable we tested.
+This pack features an aluminum frame that was one of the most robust frames of any model we tested and a thermoformed back panel that was among the most comfortable we tested.
 It is great for overnight trips; even with heavier loads, the Pro Protection's comfort was among the best and slightly better in performance than the Backcountry Access Float 32.
-It's comfort level was higher than that of the Backcountry Access Float 42 and Black Diamond Saga 40.
+Its comfort level was higher than that of the Backcountry Access Float 42 and Black Diamond Saga 40.
 The Pro Protection is only available in one frame size and it offers around three inches of adjustability that is primarily designed to help the PAS airbag better protect your head.
 This helps the pack fit a wider range of people.
 Our testing determined that it fit most people 5'5" to 6'2".
-It fit shorter people better than the single sized Backcountry Access Float 32, with the Mammut Ride Short Removable Airbag 3.0 taking the cake for shorter users.
-All in the all, our top performers in this category were the Arc'teryx Voltair 30, Black Diamond Halo 28, BD Saga 40, and Mammut Light Removable.
+It fit shorter people better than the single sized Backcountry Access Float 32.
+All in all, our top performers in this category were the Arc'teryx Voltair 30, Black Diamond Halo 28, BD Saga 40, and Mammut Light Removable 3.0.